Peter Robinson condemns union flag protest violence

 "For them it's not about the past - it's their present and it's their future.
-One cannot fail to be moved by the suffering they have endured."'No final decision'
+One cannot fail to be moved by the suffering they have endured."

 Mr Robinson failed to be drawn on whether the DUP would run a second candidate in the European elections next year.

 Current MEP Diane Dodds has already been reselected to run.

 "We won't take a final decision on this until the New Year.
 When we do it'll be on the basis of what's right for unionism, not just what's right for the DUP," he said.